IDEMSInternational/openappr/README.md

 ## About `openappr`

-The use of `openappr` begins by establishing a connection to the PostgresSQL website.
+The use of `openappr` begins by establishing a connection to ‘OpenAppBuilder’.
 This can be achieved using the `get_app_connection()` function, which is simply a wrapper to the `dbconnect` function from the `DBI` package.
 By using the `get_app_connection()` function, the connection is stored in the package environment, ensuring that subsequent calls to retrieve the app data uses this connection.

 The primary functionality of `openappr` revolves around two main types of data retrieval: